 Choose your country to see the products for your location

-SALSA MLPA Probemix P190 CHEK2
+P190 CHEK2

-SALSA® MLPA® Probemix P190 CHEK2 detects copy number variations in the CHEK2, ATM and TP53 genes.
+SALSA MLPA Probemix P190 CHEK2 detects copy number variations in the CHEK2, ATM and TP53 genes.

 Specifications

-Contents: 53 MLPA probes, including 19 probes for CHEK2 region (covering all 15 exons), 1 probe for the CHEK2 c.1100delC mutation, 19 probes for ATM and 4 probes for TP53.
+Contents: 53 MLPA probes, including 19 probes for the CHEK2 region covering all 15 exons and including 1 probe for the CHEK2 c.1100delC mutation, 19 probes for ATM and 4 probes for TP53.

 Tissue: genomic DNA isolated from human peripheral whole blood.

-CE-marked and registered for in vitro diagnostic (IVD) use in selected territories.
+IVDR certified and registered for in vitro diagnostic (IVD) use in selected territories.

 Intended purpose